HL7/US-Core/input/intro-notes/StructureDefinition-us-core-simple-observation-intro.md

 **Each Observation must have:**

 1. a status
-1. a category code of "social-history"
+1. a category code
-1. a code
+2. a code
-1. a patient
+3. a patient

 **Each Observation must support:**

-1. a category code of 'sdoh'
-1. a time indicating when observation was made
+2. a time indicating when observation was made
-1. who answered the questions
+3. who answered the questions
-1. a value
+4. a value
-1. references to associated survey, assessment or screening tool
+5. references to associated survey, assessment or screening tool

 **Profile specific implementation guidance:**
-- See the [SDOH] guidance page for how this profile can used to represent SDOH assessments.<sup>1</sup>
+- See the [SDOH] guidance page for how this profile can used to represent SDOH assessments.
-- Observations that are formally derived from an assessment tool or survey should use the [US Core Observation Survey Profile].
+- Observations that are formally part of an assessment tool or survey should use the [US Core Observation Screening Assessment Profile].
 However, simple assertion may be derived from a screening tool assessments and can reference them using `Observation.derivedFrom`.
 - The codes can be from LOINC or SNOMED CT.
-- Often the pattern for these types of observations that the `Observation.code` indicates a statement about findings and the `Observation.value` is present and "qualifies" the finding typically confirming or refuting it.
+- The value for these types of observations may be:
+  -  a string
+  -  a code
+  -  a "qualifier" confirming or refuting a statement about findings in code.
 For example:
       **code**: Transport too expensive (SNOMED CT: 160695008)
       **value**: true

 {% include link-list.md %}